PaavoHietala/clipboard-to-spotify/README.md

 ## Todo

 - Remove a playlist in case of an error to prevent filling the user's library with empty/failed playlists.
+- Compute a similarity score between the search string and the search result to trigger a not-found warning instead of adding a random song to the playlist